xuclear/NLDC/README.md

 # NLDC
-Negative Learning and Dual Contrastive for Unsupervised Visible-Infrared Person Re-identification
+Negative Learning and Dual Contrastive for Unsupervised Visible-Infrared Person Re-identification.
+The code will be released soon.